jonahgrossman00/jonahgrossman00/README.md

 📊 Skilled in data analysis, machine learning, and statistical modeling.<br>
 🚀 Constantly exploring new tools and technologies to level up my data game.

-🚀 About Me
+### About Me ℹ️
 🎓 Education:

-Master of Information and Data Science, University of California, Berkeley Bachelor's in Data Science and Economics
+- Master of Information and Data Science, University of California, Berkeley<br>
+Bachelor's in Data Science and Economics<br>
 💻 Technical Skills:

 Programming: Python, R, SQL